Updated: Aug 11

 And last, make sure you're using the right employee experience technology to support your EX strategy.

-This will allow you to simplify admin work, help employees manage their day-to-day tasks better, and improve employee satisfaction.
+This will allow you to simplify people operations, help employees manage their day-to-day tasks better, and improve employee satisfaction.

 Invest in the employee experience to improve productivity and drive success